Laanu/AuctionBlockBot.github.io/index.md

 Tulip which represents reputation token can either be purchased or acquired through auction participant's track record.

 # Auction Item
-Template contract will be provided for participant seller.
+Template contract will be provided for seller.
 Seller will need to provide starting price, start time and auction duration.
 Once smart contract is completed, seller will be provided with address to the NFT item(s).